 These costs are in relation to various studies and evaluations of the Golden Meadows Project.
-For the six months ended June 30, 2012, the Corporation's independent engineer was conducting work to support an updated mineral resource that was completed in the quarter ended June 30, 2012 and a Preliminary Economic Assessment due to be completed in the quarter ended September 30, 2012.
-In addition, various engineering firms in Boise, Idaho have completed preliminary engineering studies related to site logistics.
+For the nine months ended September 30, 2012, the Corporation's independent engineers were conducting work to support an updated mineral resource that was completed in the quarter ended June 30, 2012 and a Preliminary Economic Assessment completed in the quarter ended September 30, 2012.
+In addition, various engineering firms in Boise, Idaho have completed preliminary engineering studies related to site logistics and environmental baseline.